johanhelsing/Reflex/README.md

 ```csharp
 ContainerDescriptor::AddInstance(object instance, params Type[] contracts)
 ```
-Adds an object already contructed by the user to the container as a singleton, everytime the contracts given is asked to be resolved, the same object will be returned.
+Adds an object already contructed by the user to the container as a singleton, every time the contracts given are asked to be resolved, the same object will be returned.
-If object implements `IDisposable` it will be disposed when its parent Container are disposed.
+If object implements `IDisposable` it will be disposed when its parent Container is disposed.
-Theres no need to pass `IDisposable` as contract to have your object disposed, howerver, if you want to retrieve all `IDisposable` by any API `Single<TContract>`, `Resolve<TContract>` or `All<TContract>` then yes, you have to specify it.
+There's no need to pass `IDisposable` as contract to have your object disposed, howerver, if you want to retrieve all `IDisposable` by any API `Single<TContract>`, `Resolve<TContract>` or `All<TContract>` then yes, you have to specify it.

 ### AddSingleton
 ```csharp
 ContainerDescriptor::AddSingleton(Type concrete, params Type[] contracts)
 ```
-Adds a defered object creation based on the type to be constructed and its contracts.
+Adds a deferred object creation based on the type to be constructed and its contracts.
-The object will be constructed lazyli, once first request to resolve any of its contracts is called.
+The object will be constructed lazily, once first request to resolve any of its contracts is called.
 Then **same** object will always be returned.
 If you want your singleton to be constructed just after container build (non-lazyli), add `typeof(IStartable)` as one of your contracts.
 If object implements `IDisposable` it will be disposed when its parent Container are disposed.
-Theres no need to pass `IDisposable` as contract to have your object disposed, howerver, if you want to retrieve all `IDisposable` by any API `Single<TContract>`, `Resolve<TContract>` or `All<TContract>` then yes, you have to specify it.
+There's no need to pass `IDisposable` as contract to have your object disposed, howerver, if you want to retrieve all `IDisposable` by any API `Single<TContract>`, `Resolve<TContract>` or `All<TContract>` then yes, you have to specify it.

 ### AddTransient
 ```csharp
 ContainerDescriptor::AddTransient(Type concrete, params Type[] contracts)
 ```
-Adds a defered object creation based on the type to be constructed and its contracts.
+Adds a deferred object creation based on the type to be constructed and its contracts.
-The object will be constructed lazyli, once first request to resolve any of its contracts is called.
+The object will be constructed lazily, once first request to resolve any of its contracts is called.
 Then for any request of any contract, a new object will be created, use this carefully.
 If object implements `IDisposable` it will be disposed when its parent Container are disposed.
-Theres no need to pass `IDisposable` as contract to have your object disposed, howerver, if you want to retrieve all `IDisposable` by any API `Single<TContract>`, `Resolve<TContract>` or `All<TContract>` then yes, you have to specify it.
+There's no need to pass `IDisposable` as contract to have your object disposed, howerver, if you want to retrieve all `IDisposable` by any API `Single<TContract>`, `Resolve<TContract>` or `All<TContract>` then yes, you have to specify it.
 > Note that `IStartable` also works for **Transients** but pay attention that any resolve API will create a new instance

 ## 🔍 Resolving
 ### Constructor
-If your type is non-mono, and its gonna be created by the container, then the most recommended way to inject dependencies into it its by constructor injection.
+If your type is non-mono, and it's going to be created by the container, then the recommended way to inject dependencies into it, is by constructor injection.
-Its simply as just requesting the contracts you need as following example:
+It's as simple as just requesting the contracts you need as in the following example:
 ```csharp
 private class Foo
 {